streamsets/pipeline-library/README.md

 <h1><p align="center">Pipeline Library</p></h1>

-This repository contains assets that will help you get started with StreamSets.
+This repository contains assets that will help you get started with StreamSets DataOps Platform.

 The following asset categories are currently available:

-## Data Collector
+## Data Collector 3.x

 | Asset            | Description     |
 | --------------- | --------------- |